jfbu/texdimens/texdimens/README.md

 texdimens
 =========

-The descriptions that follow do not explain the details of the exact internal TeX procedures of parsing dimensional input, they only describe in a faithful manner the exact outcome of those internal procedures.

-Also, this project requires the e-TeX extensions `\dimexpr` and `\numexpr`.
-The reader is supposed to be familiar with their basics, and with the basics of TeX numerical and dimensional assignments.

-Notice that this is WIP and inaccuracies may exist even relative to descriptions of TeX handlings due to  limited time available for the project.

 ## Copyright and License

 Copyright (c) 2021 Jean-François B.

 This file is part of the texdimens package distributed under the LPPL 1.3c.
 See file LICENSE.md.

+## Aim of this package

+The aim of this package is to address the issue of expressing dimensions (or dimension expressions evaluated by `\dimexpr`) in the various TeX units, to the extent possible.

+The descriptions that follow do not explain the details of the exact internal TeX procedures of parsing dimensional input, they only describe in a faithful manner the exact outcome of those internal procedures.
+The reader is supposed to be familiar with TeX basics.

+This project requires the e-TeX extensions `\dimexpr` and `\numexpr`.

+Notice that this is WIP and inaccuracies may exist even relative to descriptions of TeX handlings due to  limited time available for the project.

 ## TeX points and scaled points